what is zellige tile & how is it made?

 clé has been central to launching the popularity of zellige tile over recent years, watching it go from an otherworldly finish to a design staple seemingly overnight. this, of course, has given rise to many new and mass produced tile collections, all claiming to be authentic zellige.

-if you’re looking to identify authentic zellige tile, ask yourself a few questions:
+if you’re looking to identify authentic zellige tile, whether for a small project or a moroccan inspired house, ask yourself a few questions: